-Ioana Emy Matesan is an Assistant Professor of Government and a Tutor in the College of Social Studies at Wesleyan University.
+Ioana Emy Matesan is an Associate Professor of Government and a Tutor in the College of Social Studies at Wesleyan University.
 She is also a core faculty member for the Middle Eastern Studies minor, and the Muslim Studies minor.

 Matesan holds a BA in Political Science and Economics from Monmouth College, a Master’s degree from Arizona State University, and a PhD from Syracuse University.
 At Wesleyan she is excited to teach courses in comparative politics, Middle East politics and terrorism and film.